bhisaac/5eFP/5eFP-SRD-V0.1.md

 ## Lich
 *Medium Undead, evil*

+Once fine robes hang in tatters from this withered corpse’s frame.
+A pale blue light shines from where its eyes should be.

 Liches share the following statistics.
 - **Saving Throws** CON 2 + LEVEL, INT 3 + LEVEL, WIS 1 + LEVEL
 - **Damage Resistances** cold, lighting, necrotic